 Traditional Forms of Advertising for Small Business Saturday

-And don’t forget about traditional media to advertise your Small Business Saturday 2019 sale.
+Don’t forget about traditional media for advertising your Small Business Saturday 2023 sale.
 There’s always the option of paying for traditional TV advertisements to play in your business’s location.
 But this can be very costly and it may not return the amount of business you’re expecting.
 Happily, there are ways to snag yourself some airtime on the local news (in a positive light).

-If your business is involved with charity work, then you may want to consider tying your Small Business Saturday advertising to your philanthropy.
+If your business works with charities, then you may want to consider tying your Small Business Saturday to your philanthropy.
 Perhaps a percentage of your proceeds can go toward the cause.
-Or you could be selling items that are made in a way that supports a popular cause.
-Whatever the angle, local news agencies may be interested in covering your efforts.
+Or you could be selling items that support a popular cause.
+Whatever the angle, local news agencies may want to cover your efforts.
 These are the types of feel-good pieces that can get aired on local news or written about in the newspaper.
-You want to scout out a few options.
+You’ll want to scout out a few options.
 Then contact the editors of the publications with a short introductory write-up as to why they may be interested in covering your story.